• Skip to main content

 Note:

-Every tip here is based on direct feedback from Ayung River guides, staff, and past guests we’ve worked with.
-It reflects exactly what happens on the trail and in the raft.
+We built this guide using direct input from Ayung River guides, staff, and real guests, so every tip reflects exactly what happens on the trail and in the raft.

 Let’s get you ready for the river.